 Impact

 Insufficient policy enforcement in Chrome’s Blink rendering engine lets a remote attacker bypass content security policy directives through a specially crafted HTML page.
-The flaw causes the browser to ignore or incorrectly apply CSP rules, allowing forbidden inline scripts or external resources to be loaded and executed.
-The result is a loss of integrity of the browsing context, potentially enabling malicious code to run with the victim’s privileges.
+Based on the description, the flaw causes the browser to ignore or incorrectly apply CSP rules, allowing forbidden inline scripts or external resources to be loaded and executed.
+This could result in a loss of integrity of the browsing context, potentially enabling malicious code to run with the victim’s privileges.

 Affected Systems

 Users running any version of Google Chrome older than 149.0.7827.53 are affected.
-The vulnerability applies to all platforms covered by the Chrome Stable channel; no distinctions regarding mobile or beta releases are specified in the advisory.
+Based on the advisory, it is inferred that the vulnerability applies to all platforms covered by the Chrome Stable channel, as no distinctions regarding mobile or beta releases are specified.

 Risk and Exploitability